-When a holiday falls on a full-time employee's regularly scheduled day off, they will receive a floating holiday which may be taken within 30 days prior or 30 days after the holiday.
+When a holiday falls on a full-time employee's regularly scheduled day off or on a day when the library is open, they will receive a floating holiday which may be taken within 30 days prior or 30 days after the holiday.
 The exception is Martin Luther King, Jr. Day, which may be taken on or within 60 days after the actual observance of the holiday.
 Floating Holidays are subject to Manager approval and must be taken at a time convenient to the employee's department and to the Library.
 Requests must be submitted before leave time has been taken.